 In a 2018 scientific letter, healthcare professionals who treated three people with keriorrhea noted that each individual had recently consumed raw fish (sushi) prior to experiencing their symptoms.

 Italy and Japan do not allow the sale of escolar fish in their country.
-The Food and Drug Administration (FDA) advise against the importation and marketing of oilfish and escolar fish.
+The

 A person experiencing keriorrhea may wish to take the following steps to promote recovery: